This recipe for Vegan Condensed Milk is super simple has a low-carb option. It’s a great alternative for use in all of your vegan and low-carb baking.

 Water (read this post on how to make it safe)

 Sweetener (use as healthy as possible.
-Use xylitol or stevia (this is a great AIP option – read this post on how to use it) for a candida-friendly version)
+Use xylitol, a low carb sweetener like Lakanto, or stevia (read this post on how to use it) for a candida-friendly version)

 Vanilla Extract (optional)

 If using stevia extract as your sweetener, these spoons are invaluable.
 The 2nd smallest is the size of a typical stevia scoop).

 - Vitamix: I used my Vitamix to make this milk (here is a link to where to get it on Amazon).
 You will obviously get a smoother result by using a high-powered blender like the Vitamix.
 Now, this is not as creamy as the store-bought stuff, but with no 2-hour cooking time and the amount of money you can save, this completely fits the bill for me.